brave/brave-core-crx-packager/README.md

 # Brave Core CRX Packager

-The CRX Packager creates and packages CRX files for the component and theme extensions included with the Brave browser.
+The CRX Packager creates and packages CRX files for the components and extensions included with the Brave browser.

 ## Cloning and Installation